UCL/research-computing-with-cpp/session10/04virtual.md

 The ability to reproduce the analyses of research studies is increasingly recognised as important.

-Several approaches have developed that help researchers to package up code so that their analyses can be distributed and run by others.
+Several approaches have developed that help researchers to package up code so that their code and dependencies can be distributed and run by others.

 ### Virtual machines